 My decision to study abroad in Ghana was made in the spur of the moment.
 It’s the same as my decision to go to college.
 I heard other people were going, so there was no reason why I shouldn’t.

 My study abroad advisor, Jennifer Chan, my friends, and professors successfully convinced me to go abroad.
-By talking through things with them, I discovered the cost of studying abroad would be cheaper than studying in the US.
-There was no program fee for going to Ghana and there are a good amount of scholarships for studying abroad.
+By talking through things with them, I discovered that, for me, the cost of studying abroad would be cheaper than studying in the US.
+In addition, there are a variety of scholarships for studying abroad.
 For example, I received the Gilman international Scholarship from the US Department of State and my study abroad program, USAC.
 Also, my school is on a quarter system instead of a semester system, so I would get more credits than in a typical Fall quarter.

 To reap those benefits, I have to adjust to Ghana’s educational format.
 I heard that some schools, like University of Ghana, follow the British system where classes are usually once a week and revision week before finals.
 This actually excited me because I am not the type of person who enjoys lectures.
 I want to see how I adjust to this different learning culture.